WideSu/lectureNoteAssistant/README.md

 # lectureNoteAssistant

-A windows desktop application which can generate subtitles, translations and summary for videos in 8 languages using API and SDK from Tencent, Alibaba, Baidu.
-You can use it for generating bilingual transcripts for videos and summarise the key points form the transcript using PageRank algorithm: LexRank.
+A Windows desktop application that can generate subtitles, translations, and summaries for videos in 8 languages using API and SDK from Tencent, Alibaba, and Baidu.
+You can use it for generating bilingual transcripts for videos and summarising the key points from the transcript using the PageRank algorithm: LexRank.

 <img width="895" alt="image" src="https://user-images.githubusercontent.com/44923423/178111967-1675c55f-501e-4f60-8d07-fe6fc023c60b.png">